PaAek/Ionic-React-App/README.md

-clone Repo
+1.clone Repo

+2. in the project location use command line.
-npm install
+$npm install
+3. run project

-npm start
+$npm start